-The book reviews the complexity in the interrelationship between agriculture, food production and processing, and environmental issues.
-It also highlights the prospects of modelling in various cases of problems solving in these sectors, and reviews the new and future challenges.
-Consumer awareness in food production and processing practices, is continually increasing and the necessity for advanced behavioural tools follows the same trend.
-Furthermore, the value chain management challenge is becoming one of the most crucial tasks due to the increased importance of new parameters like the origin of products, its environmental footprint the enhancement of local production, etc. The book addresses these topics in a holistic approach, merging modelling with advanced marketing practices in a coherent and innovative manner, being an effective tool in a continuously demanding world.
+The book reviews the complexity of the interrelationship between agriculture, food production and processing, and environmental issues.
+It also highlights the prospects of modeling in various cases of problem solving in these sectors, and reviews the new and future challenges.
+Consumer awareness in food production and processing practices is continually increasing and the necessity for advanced behavioural tools follows the same trend.
+Furthermore, the value chain management challenge is becoming one of the most crucial tasks due to the increased importance of new parameters like the origin of products, its environmental footprint and the enhancement of local production, etc. The book addresses these topics in a holistic approach, merging modeling with advanced marketing practices in a coherent and innovative manner, being an effective tool in a continuously demanding world.

 Table of Contents

 1. New Technologies Contribution on the Agrifood Sector for Achieving Circular Economy Goals